swax/NAISYS/docs/005-multi-machine-redux.md

   @@id([user_id, host_id])                // Composite primary key
 ```

-- Both hub and NAISYS instance have `HUB_ACCESS_KEY` in their `.env` files.
-If they match, the connection is accepted
+- Each host has its own access key.
+The NAISYS client puts the plaintext in `HOST_ACCESS_KEY`; the hub stores only `sha256(plaintext)` in `access_key_hash` and looks it up at handshake.
+There is no global shared secret
+- Hosts are pre-created in the supervisor UI (Hosts → Add Host shows the plaintext once).
+Integrated/supervisor hosts self-bootstrap on first startup, caching their plaintext keys under `NAISYS_FOLDER/cert/` — see [doc 010](010-hub-security.md)
-- Hosts are not pre-registered.
-On first connection, hub creates the host entry automatically using the instance's hostname (and `machine_id` if provided).
-The hub pushes a targeted `host_registered` event back to the new client with its assigned `machineId` and `hostname`
+- Unknown access keys are rejected (`invalid_access_key`); there is no auto-registration on first connect.
+The hub pushes a slim `host_registered` event back to the new client with just `{ hostId, hostName }` so it can label itself in `hosts_updated`
-- Supervisor connections also register in the `hosts` table (with `host_type = supervisor`), so the supervisor UI is treated as a first-class connected client for routing/topology purposes
+- Supervisor connections also live in the `hosts` table (a single `SUPERVISOR` row with `host_type = supervisor`), so the supervisor UI is treated as a first-class connected client for routing/topology purposes
 - Users (agents) can be assigned to specific hosts via `user_hosts`.
 A user with no `user_hosts` entries can run on any non-restricted host.
 A host with `restricted = true` only runs users that are explicitly assigned to it
-- On connection, hub validates the access key, auto-creates the host if new, and pushes `users_updated` containing the configs for users eligible to run on that host
+- On connection, hub resolves the host by access-key hash, stamps connection metadata, and pushes `users_updated` containing the configs for users eligible to run on that host

 ### Agent Start Flow (Hub Mode)